|About Causes Symptoms Diagnosis Treatment Prevention|

 Cats are at greater risk of Heinz body anemia than other animals.
 Heinz bodies form when red blood cells are exposed to oxidative agents which cause changes (denaturation) to the hemoglobin chains within the red blood cells.
 Macrophages (a type of white blood cell) clear affected red blood cells in the spleen.

-A second type of oxidative damage may also occur.
-Methemoglobinemia is the presence of methemoglobin (an abnormal form of hemoglobin) in the blood.
+Methemoglobinemia is a second type of oxidative damage which can occur due to the presence of methemoglobin (an abnormal form of hemoglobin) in the blood.
 Methemoglobin can not bind to oxygen, leading to decreased availability of oxygen to the tissues.